 Table of Contents

-- 1 Places to Visit in The Mediterranean
+- What are the Places to Visit in the Mediterranean?

 From multicolored cliffs opening to the blue sea, whitewashed buildings lighting up at sunset, it’s not surprising why Santorini is one of the top places to visit in the Mediterranean.
 So what can you do in this gorgeous town?
 Walk, watch sunset, taste wines, take tours to the volcanic islands of Palia Kameni and Nea Kameni.